 Check out the Registrar's Office Academic Calendar for important dates.

 Fall 2021 Graduate Course Schedule (PDF)

-Undergraduate Course Descriptions (PDF)
+Spring 2022 Undergraduate Course Schedule (PDF)

-Graduate Course Descriptions (PDF)
+Graduate Course Rotation (PDF)

 The University of Southern Mississippi is the only institution in the state with a program accredited by the American Library Association.
 The School of Library and Information Science (SLIS) offers a Master of Library and Information Science (MLIS), two graduate certificates, and a Bachelor of Science in Library and Information Science (LIS) entirely online.
 Our graduates work in a wide variety of settings, including schools, colleges, universities, public libraries, government libraries, corporate libraries, hospitals, military, museums, archives and other information-related environments.